 It’s a rich, thick dip, though, so be sure to use crackers, veggies, or very sturdy chips for dipping.

 If you’re not in the mood for jalapeno popper dip, why not make real jalapeno poppers instead?

 They have the same excellent taste and all the heat, but they’re a bit more substantial.

 Plus, you don’t need anything extra like chips or veggie sticks to eat them.
-And a little bit of deep-fried decadence is always a tasty option.

 This seven-layer taco dip is the ultimate appetizer for those who love Mexican food.

 It manages to work all your favorite Mexican staples into one phenomenal dish.